Luaihasan12/typeit/README.md

 ```

 ### Advanced Usage
-To control a typewriter effect to the smallest character, pause, speed, or more, there are six companion functions available.
+To control a typewriter effect to the smallest character, pause, speed, or more, there companion functions available.
 Simply chain them together on an instance of TypeIt, and your chain will execute.
 You'll be able to create a dynamic, realistic narrative with just a few lines of code.

-For example:
+#### Chaining on Initializing
+You may use these functions to generate a queue of typing events immediately upon creating the instance.

 ```js
   new TypeIt('.type-it', {